enkidevs/curriculum/Linux/Permissions & Users/sudo-fu.md

 rm -rf /usr/local/bin/*
 %exp
-In order to remove everything from /usr/local/bin directory you need to be logged in as the root user.
+In order to remove everything from /usr/local/bin directory you need to have sudo access.
 %

 rm -rf /usr/bin/*
 %exp
-In order to remove everything from /usr/bin directory you need to be logged in as the root user.
+In order to remove everything from /usr/bin directory you need to have sudo access.
 %

 ```